SakshiKekre/CMPE283/README.md

 ****************************************************************************************************************************

 # STEP 5:
-As soon as your module is inserted in the kernal, it will print messages to the kernal logs.
-These logs can be seen using below command.
+As soon as your module is inserted in the kernal, it will print messages to the system logs.
+Use below command to see these logs

 ```
 $sudo dmesg